Alfer-Star/EmoteControl/README.md

 2. Test node is installed, by testing in console node --version and npm -- version
 3. Install Ionic CLI: npm install -g @ionic/cli
 4. in project directory (console) run npm install
 5. Start App by running in project directory (console): ionic serve
+6. Command will run local server, see console output for localhost url